 • Read an article about Unpacking My Library on Yale's blog

 Leah Price is professor of English at Harvard University.
-She is the author of The Anthology and the Rise of the Novel, Literary Secretaries/Secretarial Culture, and Reader's Block: The Uses of Books in Nineteenth-Century Britain.
+She is the author of The Anthology and the Rise of the Novel, Literary Secretaries/Secretarial Culture, and How to Do Things with Books in Victorian Britain.
 She writes on old and new media for the New York Times Book Review, the London Review of Books, and the Boston Globe.